LinkedSoftwareDependencies/Article-Reproducability/content/related-work.md

 an external component framework defines this flow: programmers write code such that it can be called by the framework.
-[Dependency Injection](cite:cites DependencyInjection) is a form of Inversion of Control where components are injected into other components by an _Assembler_.
+[Dependency Injection](cite:cites DependencyInjection) is a form of Inversion of Control where components are injected into other components by an _assembler_.
 Experimental software benefits from this paradigm, because it allows different components to be defined and injected independently.